 Each school shall have an appointed staff member(s) trained in diabetes management.
 Such employees are not required to be healthcare professionals.
-The parent or guardian of each student with diabetes shall submit to the school a Diabetes Medical Management Plan.
+The parent or guardian of a student with diabetes shall submit to the school a Diabetes Medical Management Plan, annually, and when the plan has been changed by a physician and signed by the physician and parent.
 The school shall review and implement the plan.
-A Diabetes Medical Management Plan is a document developed by the student's physician or other healthcare provider that sets out the health services, including the student's target range for blood glucose levels, needed by the student at school and is signed by the student's parent or quardian.
+A Diabetes Medical Management Plan is a document developed by the student's physician or other healthcare provider stating the prescribed health services needed by the student at school and signed by the student's parent or guardian.

-In accordance with the Diabetes Medical Management Plan, the school nurse or the trained diabetes personnel shall be able to perform functions, including but not limited to, responding to blood glucose levels that are outside of the student's target range, administering glucagon, administering insulin, or assisting a student in administering insulin through the insulin delivery system the student uses, providing oral diabetes medication, checking and recording blood glucose levels and ketone levels, or assisting a student with such checking and recording, and following instructions regarding meals, snacks, and physical activities.
+In accordance with the Diabetes Medical Management Plan, trained diabetes personnel shall be able to perform functions, including but not limited to responding to blood glucose levels that are outside of the student's target range, administering glucagon, administering insulin, or assisting a student with administering insulin through the insulin delivery system the student uses, providing oral diabetes medication, checking and recording blood glucose levels and ketone levels, or assisting a student with such checking, recording, and following instructions regarding meals, snacks, and physical activities.

-Upon written request of a student's parent or guardian and if authorized by the student's Diabetes Medical Management Plan, a student with diabetes shall be permitted to perform blood glucose checks, administer insulin through the insulin delivery system the student uses, treat hypoglycemia and hyperglycemia, and otherwise attend to the monitoring and treatment of his or her diabetes in the classroom, in any area of the school or school grounds, and at any school-related activity, and he or she shall be permitted to possess on his or her person at all times all necessary supplies and equipment to perform such monitoring and treatment functions.
+Upon written request of a student's parent or guardian, via submission of the HCS authorization for self-administration of medication form and HCS Student Medication Consent Form and Release for each medication, and if authorized by the student's Diabetes Medical Management Plan, a student with diabetes shall be permitted to perform blood glucose checks, administer insulin through the insulin delivery system the student uses, treat hypoglycemia and hyperglycemia, and otherwise attend to the monitoring and treatment of his or her diabetes in the classroom, in any area of the school or school grounds, and at any school-related activity, and he or she shall be permitted to possess on his or her person at all times all necessary supplies and equipment to perform such monitoring and treatment functions.